- What is the drop off and/or pick up time for boarding?

 Sat-Sun: 8:00 am-11 am or 4:00 pm-7:00 pm

-- What vaccination records do I need?
+- What medical records do I need?
 Is my dogs Rabies tag enough?
 Your dog needs to be UTD on their Rabies, Bordetella (kennel cough), and DHPP vaccines.
 Proof of vaccination must be submitted (picture or PDF) before requesting a reservation.
 We do not need your dog’s medical history.
 A copy of your receipt or rabies certificate where the vaccination reminders are listed is good enough.
 You will also need to show proof of tick and flea prevention treatment.
 ALL dogs are required to be on a type of flea/tick treatment from May-September.
+Also, a clean intestinal parasite (fecal) test will be required.
+The fecal results can take several days to process, so plan ahead.

 - How do I upload my dog’s vaccines?
 Sign into your account: https://caninedomain.gingrapp.com/front_end/login/email.
 Click “Upload Files” under the Quick Action section.
 We have to review the files uploaded and update your dog’s records in our system.
 This could take up to 30 minutes.
 If you try and make a reservation right after uploading the vaccines, the system will not allow you to complete the reservation.
 Please make sure you are requesting a reservation and uploading files during our Hours of Operation.
 If you are having a hard time getting the documents uploaded, you can text a picture to 915-491-8004.